-If you plan on sharing a OneNote 2013 notebook—with yourself or others—it's best to create it on OneDrive right from the start.
-However, you can move a notebook to OneDrive after you’ve created it on your computer.
+If you plan on sharing a OneNote notebook, either with yourself across your devices or with other people, it’s best to create it on OneDrive right from the start.

-Note: If your organization uses SharePoint, you can share a OneNote notebook on SharePoint instead of on OneDrive.
+If your organization uses SharePoint, you can share a OneNote notebook on SharePoint instead of OneDrive.

-In OneNote, open the notebook that you want to share on OneDrive.
+In OneNote 2016 or OneNote 2013, open the notebook that you want to share on OneDrive.

 Choose File > Share.

 Select a location for your notebook, or choose Add a Place and then sign into your OneDrive account.
 If you don’t already have one, you can sign up for free.

 Enter a name for your notebook (if you like, you can keep the name it already has), and then choose Move Notebook.

 After you see the location in the list, select it.

 OneNote moves the notebook from your computer to OneDrive, and confirms the move with the message: “Your notebook is now syncing to the new location.”

 Important: If you are moving a local notebook to OneDrive as part of a OneDrive Known Folder Move, be sure to remove the original copy from the Desktop, Pictures, or Documents folder to finish the Known Folder Move protection process after the notebook is successfully moved to OneDrive.